-This is my initial transformation of 14 weeks – yes weeks and this is back in 2014.
+These pictures are from my initial transformation back in 2014.
+They were taken only 14 weeks – yes, weeks – apart.
 How?
-I signed up for my first WBFF show and trained my ass off (by the looks of it literally).
-Remember competition prep is not the same thing as normal training.
-I cut through all the excess fat and revealed the muscle definition I had underneath.
-I went from 135lbs + to about 122.
-Since then I've worked to build up more muscle mass in all the "right" places, becoming stronger, healthier and in turn happier.
-The booty and legs you see now aren't thanks to some genetic blessing or surgery but thanks to hard work at the gym.
-I see time and time again girls on Social Media calling themselves fitness models, fit chicks and etc… most of them were blessed or won the genetic lottery.
+I signed up for my first WBFF (World Beauty Fitness & Fashion) show and trained my ass off - literally.
+Remember, competition prep is not the same as normal training.
+I was able to cut through all my excess fat, which revealed the muscle definition I had underneath.
+I went from 135+ lbs to about 122 lbs.
+Since then, I've worked to build more muscle mass in all the "right" places, becoming stronger, healthier, and happier in the process.
+The booty and legs you see now are not genetic blessings or surgical projects, they’re the product of hard work.
+I see girls on social media time and time again calling themselves fitness models, fit chicks, etc… when in reality, most of them were blessed at birth when they won the genetic lottery.

-I have a passion for health, wellness and quality of life.
-I've used every opportunity to help promote those values to my patients.
-The more I studied health and wellness, the more I grew to believe that it starts with lifestyle habits such as regular nutrition and exercise.
-I have never seen a natural athlete stuck in terrible health crisis in 8 years.
-There's a reason for that.
-It reduces the risk of disease to live a fit life.Read more
+I have a passion for health, wellness, and quality of life.
+I've used every opportunity to help promote those values to my patients and clients.
+The more I study health and wellness, the more I believe that it starts with changing lifestyle habits, such as regular nutrition and exercise.
+After 8 years in professional healthcare, I have never seen a natural athlete stuck in a terrible health crisis.
+There's a reason for that: fit, active lifestyles reduce the risk of disease and promote overall wellness.

-If you don’t know, I wasn’t always a "fitness model"; in fact I’ve only been one for about a year.
-Before 2014 I did Crossfit, adventure races and was also able to write a New York Times Best Seller about my previous life.
-I’ve been on CNN, MSNBC, 20/20, 60 Minutes and countless other shows and radio stations.
-My former life is far from glamorous and in fact mostly sad and shameful more than anything.
-Simply Google my name, read my wiki or see the YouTube videos of my talks to learn more.
-In short, I lost my entire family (father, mother and 3 younger siblings) to the most hated cult in America.Read more
+I wasn’t always a "fitness model.”
+In fact, I’ve only been doing this professionally for about a year.
+Before my life got crazy busy with shows and work in 2014, I did CrossFit, adventure races, and wrote a New York Times Best Seller about my previous life.
+I’ve been on CNN, MSNBC, 20/20, 60 Minutes, and countless other TV and radio shows.
+My former life is far from glamorous; more than anything, it’s sad and shameful.
+In short, I lost my entire family (father, mother, and three younger siblings) to the most hated cult in America.
+Simply Google my name, read my wiki, or see the YouTube videos of my talks to learn more.